Computer: Integrated circuits

 Integrated circuits are typically packaged in plastic, metal, or ceramic cases to protect the IC from damage and for ease of assembly.

 The next great advance in computing power came with the advent of the integrated circuit (IC).

 The idea of the integrated circuit was first conceived by a radar scientist working for the Royal Radar Establishment of the Ministry of Defence, Geoffrey W.A.
 Dummer.
 Dummer presented the first public description of an integrated circuit at the Symposium on Progress in Quality Electronic Components in Washington, D.C., on 7 May 1952.

 The first working ICs were invented by Jack Kilby at Texas Instruments and Robert Noyce at Fairchild Semiconductor.
 Kilby recorded his initial ideas concerning the integrated circuit in July 1958, successfully demonstrating the first working integrated example on 12 September 1958.
 In his patent application of 6 February 1959, Kilby described his new device as "a body of semiconductor material ... wherein all the components of the electronic circuit are completely integrated".
 However, Kilby's invention was a hybrid integrated circuit (hybrid IC), rather than a monolithic integrated circuit (IC) chip.
 Kilby's IC had external wire connections, which made it difficult to mass-produce.

 Noyce also came up with his own idea of an integrated circuit half a year later than Kilby.
-Noyce's invention was the first true monolithic IC chip.
-His chip solved many practical problems that Kilby's had not.
+Noyce's invention was the first true monolithic IC chip, and solved many practical problems that Kilby's had not.
 Produced at Fairchild Semiconductor, it was made of silicon, whereas Kilby's chip was made of germanium.
 Noyce's monolithic IC was fabricated using the planar process, developed by his colleague Jean Hoerni in early 1959.
 In turn, the planar process was based on Carl Frosch and Lincoln Derick work on semiconductor surface passivation by silicon dioxide.

 Modern monolithic ICs are predominantly MOS (metal–oxide–semiconductor) integrated circuits, built from MOSFETs (MOS transistors).
 The earliest experimental MOS IC to be fabricated was a 16-transistor chip built by Fred Heiman and Steven Hofstein at RCA in 1962.
 General Microelectronics later introduced the first commercial MOS IC in 1964, developed by Robert Norman.
 Following the development of the self-aligned gate (silicon-gate) MOS transistor by Robert Kerwin, Donald Klein and John Sarace at Bell Labs in 1967, the first silicon-gate MOS IC with self-aligned gates was developed by Federico Faggin at Fairchild Semiconductor in 1968.
 The MOSFET has since become the most critical device component in modern ICs.